+Manuscript is accepted for publication after following changes.

-Determination of optimum lethal dose and influence of ethyl methane sulphonate (EMS) on germination percentage and seedling survival in niger(Guizotiaabyssinica Cass.)
+Determination of effect of optimum lethal dose and ethyl methane sulphonate (EMS) on germination percentage and seedling survival in niger(Guizotiaabyssinica plz check authority

 Abstract

 Thepresent investigation was conducted to estimate the lethal dose of the chemical mutagen EMS in niger variety JNC-6.
 Genetically pure seeds were treated with different doses of EMS i.e., 0.5, 0.7 and 0.9 %.
 Significant effects of EMS concentration on germination percentage under in-vitro and in-vivo conditions and survival percentage in in-vivo condition were observed.
 As the doses of the EMS applied increased, there was consequent decrease in germination and survival percentage in all the treatments compared to the unmutated control.
 LD50 dose of EMS under invitro and invivo condition were fixed at 0.7% based on probit analysis.
 The frequency of morphological mutations like chlorophyll mutants, plant type mutants, and floral mutants were more in 0.7% EMS treatment compared to other treatments.
 After ascertaining LD50 value, mutation was induced to create variability for morphological and other desirable traits.